Research Classes for Legal Practice in First-Year Curriculum

 Library Training for Faculty Research Assistants

-The Law Library will be holding two training sessions for new faculty research assistants (RAs) this semester.
-This introduction to library services, resources, and databases also covers best practices for planning, discovering, and logging your research.
+The Law Library will host an hour-long training session for faculty research assistants (RAs) this summer.
+This introduction to library services, resources and databases also covers best practices for planning, discovering and logging your research.